Richard Purvis

 Richard (Irven) Purvis (August 25, 1913 – December 25, 1994) was an American organist, composer, conductor and teacher.
-He is especially remembered for his expressive recordings of the organ classics and his own lighter compositions for the instrument.
+He was best known for his expressive recordings of the organ classics and his own lighter compositions for the instrument.

 Early history

 Richard Purvis was born in San Francisco on August 25, 1913.
 He began playing the organ publicly at the age of 14 in churches and in the Civic Auditorium in San Francisco.
 In addition to recitals and church services, Purvis played nightly recitals broadcast on the 7-rank style "E" Wurlitzer organ at the Chapel of the Chimes over local radio station KRE.
 His stage name was Don Irving and his theme song was 'I'll Take an Option on You'.

 Leaving his native San Francisco to further his studies, he entered the Curtis Institute of Music in Philadelphia in January, 1936 under the Cyrus Curtis Organ Scholarship, which also paid for European summer study in 1936 and 1937.
 He was initially taught organ by Alexander McCurdy and conducting by Fritz Reiner.
 Further studies were with Josef Levine in New York, Dr. Charles M. Courboin in Baltimore, Dr. Edward Bairstow in England from whom he learned a great deal about the Anglican boy's choir, and Marcel Dupré in France.